DrankRock/CMScrape/README.md

 #### This works
 ![picture alt](https://github.com/DrankRock/CMScrape/blob/main/gitRessources/works.png "workingExample")

+### Dev Log :

+#### Current preoccupations :
+Through the Firefox extension and the app itself, my goal as of today is reached.
+I have an easy to use software to know the exact price of my collection.
+It supports proxies etc.

+Small things can be improved, proxies added, interface made nicer especially on windows, a terminal only option (to run faster, and automatized runs), and I will be improving them in the future

+## TODO :
+Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)

 ### Thanks to :
 The logo was created from another one created by Gregor Cresnar from the Noun Project.